I had a PD session with my kindergarten teachers today, and we had a make and take, complete with designer duct tape!

 The numeral track is used to practice forward and backward counting sequences as well as number before and number after.
 It can also be used to practice skip-counting by writing numbers in a skip count pattern on the sentence strip instead of sequential numbers.
 It’s meant to be used in a small group setting, so you can use numbers appropriate for each of your kiddos’ individual needs.

 The first picture shows every second flap lifted to help kiddos understand skip counting.
 The numbers on the strip are sequential in this case, and every other flap is lifted.
-Another way to practice skip counting is to write numbers in a skip counting patterns on the strip, for example 10.
-20. 30, etc. As explained above, start out with several of the flaps lifted, asking the child to count on.
+Another way to practice skip counting is to write numbers in a skip counting pattern on the strip, for example, 10, 20, 30, etc. As explained above, start out with several of the flaps lifted, asking the child to count on.

 So, are you ready to make one??

 Cut a piece of 28″ x 22″ poster board into seven 4-inch by 22-inch strips.
 Trim one inch off each strip, so they are 21 inches long.
 Use duct tape to tape two pieces together.
 Festive duct tape makes the number tracks really engaging.
 Okay, I was teased just a bit for creating a little line guide for spacing out the flaps, but the Kinder teachers appreciated how easy it made the cutting.
 You see the cutting guide in pink below.
 I divided one of the strips up evenly with thick, dark lines.
 I then cut that strip into four skinny strips to use as cutting guides (see the second picture below).

 Originally, I divided the 22″ track into 6 parts, which is what you see pictured, but later I revised my process to use 21″ strips divided into 7 sections.
 On the inside of the numeral track, use the line guides to make little dots along the top edge and bottom edge.